Rooster212/GildedRoseCSharp/README.md

 - Console application takes one line entry for the item, and outputs on the next line.

 Item assumptions made:
+- Item names are case sensitive.
-- Aged Brie *doesn't* increase in quality twice as fast after it's sell by date (other items decrease in quality twice as fast after their sell by date)
+- Aged Brie *doesn't* increase in quality twice as fast after it's sell by date (other items decrease in quality twice as fast after their sell by date).

 ## Running the application